BillieBobbel23/node-boilerplate/README.md

 ``npm run lint`` : Lint the output code for inconsistencies

 ``npm run test`` : Tests the output folder using Jasmine

+``npm run debug`` : Build a self contained package for debugging in ./test/